Košice: Fate of Košice Jews

 In 1946, after the war, Košice was the site of an orthodox festival, with a Mizrachi convention and a Bnei Akiva Yeshiva (school) for Jews, which, later that year, moved with its students to Israel.

-A memorial plaque in honor to the 12,000 deported Jews from Košice and the surrounding areas in Slovakia was unveiled at the pre-war Košice Orthodox synagogue in 1992.
+A memorial plaque in honor of the 12,000 deported and exterminated Jews from Košice and the surrounding areas in Slovakia was unveiled at the pre-war Košice Orthodox synagogue in 1992.

 Soviet occupation

-The Soviet Union captured the town in January 1945, and for a short time, it became a temporary capital of the restored Czechoslovak Republic until the Red Army had reached Prague.
-Among other acts, the Košice Government Programme was declared on April 5, 1945.
+The Soviet Union captured the town in January 1945, and for a short time, it became a temporary capital of the restored Czechoslovak Republic until the Soviets' Red Army reached Prague.
+Among other acts, the Košice Government Programme was declared on 5 April 1945.

 A large population of ethnic Germans in the area was expelled and sent on foot to Germany or to the Soviet border.

 After the Communist Party of Czechoslovakia seized power in Czechoslovakia in February 1948, the city became part of the Eastern Bloc.
 Several cultural institutions that still exist were founded, and large residential areas around the city were built.
 The construction and expansion of the East Slovak Ironworks caused the population to grow from 60,700 in 1950 to 235,000 in 1991.
-Before the breakup of Czechoslovakia (1993), it was the fifth-largest city in the federation.
+Before the Velvet Divorce, it was the fifth-largest city in the federation.

 Under Slovakia

-Following the Velvet Divorce and creation of the Slovak Republic, Košice became the second-largest city in the country and became a seat of a constitutional court.
+Following the Velvet Divorce and creation of the Slovak Republic, Košice became the second-largest city in the country and became the seat of the Slovak Constitutional Court.
 Since 1995, it has been the seat of the Archdiocese of Košice.

-After 2022 Russian invasion of Ukraine, Košice, as a regional metropolitan area, became a major hub for administration, transfer and housing of refugees fleeing from Ukraine.
+After the 2022 Russian invasion of Ukraine, Košice, as a regional metropolitan area, became a major hub for administration, transfer and housing of refugees fleeing from Ukraine.